ian-mcdevitt/dndplayerwiki/Kalt-Peter.md

-We found Kalt Peter "locked" in a temple, with the implication that the Spirits had put them there.
+We found Kalt Peter "locked" in a temple, with the implication that the Spirits had put him there.

 He is a white human of average height with no hair and blue eyes.
 He dresses in white robes.